 So then, if your eye is closed, how do you know the time is up?
 You can use a cooking timer.
 Or, consider that most popular songs are 2-3 minutes long.
 Have the radio on when you put in your drops.
 After two songs, you can open your eye.

 Many patients have found this a good alternative to punctual occlusion.

-Article by Andrew G. Iwach, MD, Associate Clinical Professor of Ophthalmology at the University of San Francisco and a faculty instructor at the California Pacific Medical Center Department of Ophthalmology.
+Andrew G. Iwach, MD, is Associate Clinical Professor of Ophthalmology at the University of San Francisco, Executive Director of the Glaucoma Research and Education Group in San Francisco, and a faculty instructor at the California Pacific Medical Center Department of Ophthalmology.